PurdueRCAC/hands-on-with-anvil/challenges/Prompt_Engineering/README.md

 ### Your Task:
 1. Write a **clear, well-structured prompt** using at least 4 of the techniques we talked about.
 2. Paste your prompt into your large-language model (LLM) of choice.
-3. Cut and paste the generated code into a file on your machine and attempt to run it.
+3. Cut and paste the generated code into a file using terminal or into a cell using Jupyter and attempt to run it.
 You might have to modify the code to fit, as LLMs often times does not perfectly write the code in your context.
 4. Modify the prompt using the tips and techniques.
 Retest the new modified code.
 5. Continue to generate more prompts to improve your code until satisfied.
 Repeat until the code is functional.
 <br />